josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/📜_Statutes/📜_uk_data_bill_2025.md

 # 📜 UK Data Bill 2025
 **First created:** 2025-09-04 | **Last updated:** 2025-09-28
-*Timeline of the Data Protection and Digital Information Bill’s journey into the Data (Use and Access) Act 2025 — and the AI copyright battle that shaped it*
+*Timeline of the Data Protection and Digital Information Bill’s journey into the Data (Use and Access) Act 2025 — and the AI copyright battle that shaped it.*

 ---